caterina-prior/PyCosmo_SimGadget/README.md

 `./N-GenIC parameterfiles/lsf_32.param`

 This will generate $32^3$ particles.
 It runs the parameterfile that is stored in the `parameterfiles` folder and will save the generates data in the folder `./ICs/`.
-By default two initial condition files will be generated; The binary file `lsf_32` which is compatible with GADGET and `lsf_32.csv` which is a readable .csv file containing the particle positions and velocities compatible with the IPPL code.
+By default two initial condition files will be generated; The binary file `lsf_32` which is compatible with GADGET and `lsf_32.csv` which is a readable .csv file containing the particle positions and velocities.
+The file needs to be copied to the desired simulation folder of IPPL using the filename `Data.csv`.
+By specifying the folder that contains `Data.csv`, IPPL will run the simulation and save the results in the specified folder.

 The initial conditions can also be generated in parallel with the command:

 `mpiexec -np 4 ./N-GenIC parameterfiles/lsf_32.param`

-This generates the initial conditions in parallel on 4 processors.
+This generates the initial conditions in parallel on 4 processors and saves them in 4 files with the names `lsf_32.00.csv, lsf_32.01.csv, lsf_32.02.csv, lsf_03.csv`.
+Those files can be combined and saved under the IPPL compatible name `Data.csv` using the following command:

+`cat lsf_32.*.csv > Data.csv`

 ## Simulations with GADGET